alexej-schelle/FaultToleranceMeasure/README.md

 # Dokumentierte Anwendungsszenarien
 **************************************************************************************************************************************

-    - Estiamte the fault tolerance of binary logis micro circuits
+    - Estimate the fault tolerance of micro circuits with binary logics

 **************************************************************************************************************************************